HereThereBeMonsters/togira/README.md

 The buttons on the left allow you to reload the entries, select all (selectable) entries or deselect all entries.

 You can also select any entry by clicking anywhere on it, except the Jira issue ID which is a link to the Jira issue itself.
+If you click on the day's header, all entries for that day will be selected, or if they already are, unselected.

 The icon on the left of each entry shows the entry's status: incoming, imported or ongoing.
 Only the incoming entries can be imported to Jira.
 The imported status is determined through the Toggl tag mentioned above in the configuration section.